femoio/http/README.md

         Http.installDriver(new AsynchronousDriver(5));

 You have to supply the constructor with the amount of executor threads you want to spawn at the start of the program.

+## HTTP Server

+To start a simple HTTP Server on any port simply call the *server(port:int)* of the Http class and start the server

+        Http.server(8080).start();

+This will return an object of type HttpServer and will start an HTTP server on port 8080 that 404s every request.

+To provide some content, you can use any of the *use* methods offered by HttpServer.
+For simplicity standard HTTP methods have predefined methods to use.

+        server.get('/', (request, response) -> {response.entity("Hello World); return true}) //This print Hello World to any clients requesting GET /

+        server.post('/', (req, res) -> {res.entity(req.requestBytes()); return true;}); //This echos everything a client sends to POST /

+To provide funtionality for a whole path, or for all requests middleware can be used.
+To log every request code like this could be used:

+        server.use((HttpMiddleware) (req, res) -> System.out.println(req.method() + " " + req.path()));

+If you also want to log information that is available after a request has been handled, use the HttpServer.after() method.

+        server.after((request, response) -> {
+                  System.out.printf("%03d %-4s %s - %s\n", response.statusCode(), request.method(), request.path(),
+                          response.hasHeader("Content-Length") ? response.header("Content-Length").value() : " -- ");
+              })

+To stop a running instance use the *stop()* method.

+        server.stop()

+The server will stop all it's listeners and threads after all pending requests have been handled.